StuPro-TOSCAna/TOSCAna/docs/dev/core/core.md

 ##### Logging
 Logging is a first class citizen in the core domain model.
-This is because we are serving transformation specific logs via the API.
+This is because we are serving transformation specific logs via the rest API.
-We cache each logline in memory as well as write it to the transformation specific log file.
+Each logline gets cached in memory as well as written to the transformation specific log file.
 Note that we are not reimplementing logging; we've rather wrapped up [logback](https://logback.qos.ch/) to fit our needs.

 ##### Persistency